angrychow/angrychow.github.io/_pages/about.md

   - /about.html
 ---

 Junsong Pu is a master’s student at Sun Yat-sen University under the supervision of Dr. [Zhuangbin Chen](https://zbchern.github.io/) (expected graduation: 2027).
+Prior to that, he received his B.S. degree from the Beijing University of Posts and Telecommunications.
 His research focuses on distributed systems reliability, and LLM-integrated code indexing.

 Publications
 ======